 “Mental Health is Health” is an interactive initiative by MTV rooted in the reality that we all have mental health and need to take care of it like we do our physical health.
 The initiative aims to normalize conversation, create a connection to resources and inspire action on mental health.

 Visit mentalhealthishealth.us for help and resources for yourself and those close to you.

 The Hi, How Are You Project is a non-profit organization inspiring new conversations around mental health issues by funding and creating thoughtful media content, projects and events, and provides a platform for the exchange of ideas and education on mental well-being.
 Supporting this project requires a pledge to ask people, “Hi, how are you?”
 Doing this with genuine concern and without judgement helps friends and family open up about complex issues, provides support, and can even save lives.

 Visit hihowareyou.org to make a donation directly or learn about volunteer opportunities.

-Our guiding principle is that making a powerfully beautiful world requires powerfully beautiful people.
-We strive to be the person we needed on our worst day, and doing that requires true compassion, for ourselves, those around us, and the entire world.
+Our guiding principle is that making a powerfully beautiful world requires powerfully compassionate people willing to help those around them.
 Here are four great ways to get started:

 Mental health issues will always exist, and doing whatever we can, wherever we are, is an ongoing responsibility we all share.
 We hope you will get involved and help relieve suffering and contribute to a better world for everyone.